 Hypoglycemia

-Diabetics should have either glucose tablets or sweet candy on them at all times in case of a hypoglycemia event.
-Furthermore, you should eat either glucose tabs or candy immediately to raise your sugar to normal levels (above 70 mg dl).
-The best practice to avoiding lows is to eat on time and check a your blood glucose often especially before bedtime!
+Diabetics should always have glucose tablets or sweet candy on them in case of a hypoglycemia event.
+Furthermore, they should eat either glucose tabs or candy immediately to raise their sugar to normal levels (above 70 mg dl).
+The best practice to avoid lows is to eat on time and check their blood glucose often, especially before bedtime!

 One Response